Orientation, not arrival

 And everything that followed began there.

-Part two, The Long Middle, will be published on Thursday.
+Part two, The Long Middle, is here.